 If you don’t have this ability or there is not yet enough data to determine this, you can find general best practices for your industry by Googling “best email marketing send times for _______ industry”.
-Just know that this data is getting fuzzier and fuzzier because of the sheer saturation of marketing emails being sent on a daily basis.
-It’s best to use your provider’s data on your own campaigns when you are able to.
+Just know that this data is getting fuzzier and fuzzier because of the sheer saturation of marketing emails being sent daily.
+It’s best to use your provider’s data on your campaigns when you can.

 7. Analyze Email Blast Reporting and Stats

 Now is the time to determine if the email was a success.

 Did contacts open the email?
 Did contacts submit a large number of unsubscribes or spam reports?
 How about going to your website and converting in meaningful ways?
 What links were clicked on and which ones were largely ignored?
 Any surprises?

 This is the point where you really get to know your list.
 By looking at the data, you are completing a postmortem on your email blast.
 Did it serve the business purpose you intended for it and did your contacts receive it well?
 Over time, you’ll be able to dial in the messaging, graphics, and content that your contacts crave.
 If you see negative trends, change things and see what corrects course.
 Seeing strong, growing numbers?
 Find out what is contributing to that and double down.